ThilakshaSilva/DataScienceAndMachineLearningProjects/README.md

 5. Capstone Project: MoneyBall

 In this project I helped the 'Oakland A Baseball Team' to recruit three under-valued players to replace three lost players.
-I used my R skills to dig in data mining (including feature engineering, data merging and data analysis) to derive actionable insights!
+I used my R skills to dig in data mining (including feature engineering, data wrangling and data analysis) to derive actionable insights!

 6. Data Visualisation Project